-Photographs may be of any size.
+Photographs and diagrams must be 300 dpi and saved as jpegs.
 They must be very sharp, taken close up, with a lightish over-all tone and without dark backgrounds.
 If the photograph photocopies well, it will print well.
 Please check this before you send photographs.